 Best things to do in Namibia – My 5 favourite things

 What are the best things to do in Namibia?
 I have spent a lot of time in Namibia and I always look forward to my next visit.
-I was recently asked what it was that I loved about the country and I found it hard to put my finger on what it actually was, there are so many, from a desert adventure in Namibia, to the best Namibia tourist attractions.
+I was recently asked what it was that I loved about the country and I found it hard to put my finger on what it actually was.
+There are so many things about Namibia to like; from a desert adventure in Namibia, to the best Namibia tourist attractions.
 Here are the five reasons that I came up with.

 1. Endless Space and Solitude in Namibia – Best things to do in Namibia

-There is nowhere else really that I get that ultimate sense of freedom and the opportunity to have real solitude amongst incredible scenery.
-The stars also reflect this big sky at night; it seems to be larger, the Milky Way brighter, the stars like 1,000 pinpricks in an inky blue backdrop.
+There is nowhere else where I get that ultimate sense of freedom and the opportunity to experience solitude amongst incredible scenery.
+The stars also reflect this big sky at night.
+The sky seems to be larger, the Milky Way brighter, the stars like 1,000 pinpricks in an inky blue backdrop.
 With the big wide-open spaces at night the sky simply looks even larger than it actually is, the sunsets are spectacular and at times it can be hard to get the surroundings into perspective.
-It’s really not advisable for agoraphobes to visit Namibia.

 2. Quirky Lodges

-As there is so much space in Namibia lodges are set back away from the dusty roads and created harmoniously with the local surroundings.
-You could potentially see your accommodation from a distance, instead your lodge blends superbly with the environment, nestling in rocky outcrops, perfectly positioned along escarpments or is sensitively situated to give you the best view in the morning and evening.
+As there is so much space in Namibia, lodges are set back away from the dusty roads and created harmoniously with the local surroundings.
+Often you cannot see your accommodation from a distance, instead your it blends superbly with the environment, nestling in rocky outcrops, perfectly situated along escarpments or is sensitively situated to give you the best view.
 Each lodge is thoughtfully positioned in the wilderness to showcase its location and the interior decoration is always in keeping with the environment.

-The lodges that stand out for me are Ship Wreck Lodge on the Skeleton coast which is one of the remotest lodges that I have visited and the rooms resemble actual ship wrecks, perched on top of sand dunes overlooking the sea.
-Mowani Lodge certainly earns its status under quirky lodges, rooms that are merged with rocky outcrops, even the outdoor bathroom is part of the environment.
-And lastly there is Grootberg Lodge which is a community run venture with individual chalets overlooking the most mind-blowing escarpment and a swimming pool with one of the best views I know of in Namibia.
+The lodges that stand out for me are Ship Wreck Lodge on the Skeleton coast which is one of the remotest lodges that I have visited.
+The rooms resemble actual ship wrecks, perched on top of sand dunes overlooking the sea.
+Then there is Mowani Lodge which certainly earns its status under quirky lodges.
+The rooms are merged with rocky outcrops, even the outdoor bathroom is part of the environment.
+And lastly there is Grootberg Lodge, a community run venture, with individual chalets overlooking the most mind-blowing escarpment.
+Its swimming pool has one of the best views I know of in Namibia.

 Lodges in Namibia utilise their space and environment to enhance their accommodation and living areas and completely encourages spending as much time outside.
 I’m looking forward to my next adventure in Namibia.